 Community outreach programs have included violin performances at nursing homes, the FAME Festival, and the Festival of Trees.
 Children are socially involved in the community by attending local events such as festivals, parades, and concerts.

 Musical instruction helps children develop discipline, appreciation for the arts, confidence and satisfaction through achievement, and cognitive abilities that translate into better academic skills.
-Children receive vocal instruction from a staff member and instrumental instruction from volunteers.
-Students currently receive instruction in piano, handbells, and violin.
-The children prepare programs that showcase song, recitation, and music for guests and friends of the ministry.
-The programs include worship and the presentation of the gospel.
-The children prepare a complete meal and they decorate for these events.
+Children receive instruction from a staff member and from volunteers, and may include lessons such as piano, singing, or handbells.

 Heritage Mission students have, in general, not been exposed to traditional outlets that teach life skills.
 The children's lives are enriched through various extracurricular activities including: